 The key to remaining calm and collected for the this Thanksgiving meal is to spread the cooking over several days–so that you don’t get too tired.
 However, since you still need to eat in the meantime, plan easy suppers throughout the week.
 We’ll be having stew on Monday might and spaghetti on Tuesday.

 If you’re in charge of the turkey, it may be time to start thawing it.
 My dad will take care of this part of the meal, and he’ll probably just cook a turkey breast.
 But, if you’re cooking a large bird, put it in the refrigerator now.
 It can take 3 – 4 days to thaw!

-John doesn’t like stew without bread of some sort on the side, so this will be the perfect night to make a large batch of the Spoonbread Muffins.
-This recipe is still in the trial stages, but I’m hoping that the next batch will be perfect so that I can post the recipe before Thanksgiving.
+John doesn’t like stew without bread of some sort of bread, so this will be the perfect night to make a large batch of the Spoonbread Muffins.
 I’ll bake some of the muffins for our dinner, and only parbake the remainder.
 Parbaking is a cooking method in which you cook a bread for 80% of the cooking time, and then rapidly freeze it.
 I’ll take the frozen muffins to my parent’s house and finish cooking them right before the meal.